List of Roseanne and The Conners characters: Harris Conner-Healy

 Harris Conner-Healy is played by Emma Kenney.
 She was born premature and was not expected to survive.
 Darlene names her Harris Conner-Healy as a tribute to all of the strong women in her family ("Harris" is Roseanne's maiden name) in the hopes that she'd have the same strength to survive.

 The elder of Darlene's two children, Harris is now a teenager who inherited her mother and grandmother's sarcastic humor.
 Having grown up in Chicago, Harris is unhappy about moving to Lanford and is resentful and hostile towards her family members.
 As Harris continuously acts indifferent to the needs of others in the household, Roseanne does what Darlene has not: she confronts Harris about her disrespectful behavior.
 Though Darlene is initially upset, she accepts Roseanne's actions as justified when she discovers that Harris has been selling stolen goods on Etsy to raise money to move back to Chicago.
 While Darlene is sympathetic to Harris's unhappiness, she exerts more control over her daughter's life, grounding her and demanding passwords to all of her social media accounts.

 There is some discrepancy in the series continuity with regard to the character's age.
 Darlene announced she was pregnant in a 1996 episode during season 8 of Roseanne, and Harris was born in a 1997 episode during season 9.
 This would make Harris 21, not a teenager, at the start of season 10 in 2018.
-Note that much of what happened in season 9 of Roseanne—other than Harris' birth—has been retconned out of existence in the show's universe.
+Note that virtually everything that happened in seasons 7-9 of Roseanne—other than Harris' birth—has been retconned out of existence in the show's universe, and there is no reason to assume that the date of Harris' birth is not affected by this retcon.